ContainerOnAWS/apprunner-cdk/README.md

 Learn the features below using the CDK code:

-* App Runner
+* App Runner Service
-* App Runner deployment with ECR image
+* Container deployment with ECR image
-* App Runner deployment with CodeCommit repository
+* Container deployment with change from CodeCommit repository

 ## Table of Contents